open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
+Project level:

-Project level: Add a `benefit` object to the `benefits` array.
+1. Add a `Benefit` object to the `benefits` array.

-For direct beneficiaries:

-- Add a `Beneficiary` object to the `.beneficiaries` array.
+2. Add a `Beneficiary` object to the benefit's `.beneficiaries` array, set its `.description` to "Direct beneficiaries" and set its `.numberOfPeople` to the number of direct beneficiaries.
-- Set the `.description` to "direct beneficiaries".
-- Set the number of people to `.numberOfPeople`.
-- Add the location of the beneficiary population to `.location`

-For indirect beneficiaries:

-- Add a `Beneficiary` object to the `.beneficiaries` array.
+3. Add a `Beneficiary` object to the benefit's `.beneficiaries` array, set its `.description` to "Indirect beneficiaries" and set its `.numberOfPeople` to the number of indirect beneficiaries.
-- Set the `.description` to "indirect beneficiaries".
-- Set the number of people to `.numberOfPeople`.
-- Add the location of the beneficiary population to `.location`
 ```json
 {
   "benefits": [